silanluetan40882407/kas/README.md

 Added new feature for better user experience - 896 Updated README with new instructions - v1.6.7
 Updated README with new instructions
+Added new feature for better user experience - 134